 Crossed-out values are removed from all results regardless of checked boxes elsewhere.

-Clicking the search button will perform a search using the checked/crossed-out attributes in the facet.
+Clicking the "search" button (bottom right corner, the blue one) will perform a search using the checked/crossed-out attributes in the facet.

-Pressing the reset button in the facet toolbar will clear all the selected options as well as the text in the search bar.
+Pressing the "reset" button (leftmost) in the facet toolbar will clear all the selected options as well as the text in the search bar.

 For each page there is a default facet configuration.
 Users can, however, create their own facet views and save them for later use.